joshfry/chores-app/ai-docs/USER_FLOWS.md

 - **Mobile**: Hamburger menu with overlay
 - **User Section**: Shows current user name, role, and logout button
 - **Family Name**: Displayed in top header
+- **My Account Dropdown**: Expandable menu for Users, Chores, and Account Settings
+- **Role-Based Display**: Parents see all menu items, children only see Assignments

 ---